The Best Writers Ever!by dziwnytenswiat | created - 09 Mar 2019 | updated - 1 week ago | Public

 Writer | A Delicate Balance

 Edward Albee was born on March 12, 1928 in Washington, District of Columbia, USA as Edward Franklin Albee III.
-He was a writer, known for A Delicate Balance (1973), Nijinsky: Unfinished Project (1970) and National Theatre Live: Who's Afraid of Virginia Woolf?
-(2017).
-He died on September 16, 2016 ...
+He is known for his work on A Delicate Balance (1973), National Theatre Live: Who's Afraid of Virginia Woolf?
+(2017) and The Ballad of the Sad Cafe (1991).
+He died on September 16, 2016 in...

 52. John Osborne